-- All applicable state or Provincial (in Canada) laws and local laws regarding the towing operation must be obeyed. - It is necessary to use proper towing equipment to avoid possible damage to the vehicle during towing operation.
-Towing is in accordance with Towing Procedure Manual at dealer. - Always attach safety chains before towing. - When towing, make sure that the transmission, steering system and powertrain are in good order.
-If any unit is damaged, dollies must be used. - Never tow an automatic transmission model from the rear (that is backward) with four wheels on the ground.
-This may cause serious and expensive damage to the transmission.
+- All applicable local laws regarding the towing operation must be obeyed. - It is necessary to use proper towing equipment to avoid possible damage to the vehicle during towing operation.
+Towing is in accordance with Towing Procedure Manual at dealer. - Always attach safety chains before towing. - When towing, make sure that the transmission, steering system and power train are in good order.
+If any unit is damaged, dollies must be used. - Never tow CVT models with the front or all four wheels on the ground (forward or backward) as this may cause serious and expensive damage to the transaxle.